 Keep in mind that you must still complete an interview with a caseworker after applying online.
 For more information on applying for SNAP, download our free guide.

-How to Submit an Illinois Food Stamp Application by Mail
+Submitting an Illinois Food Stamp Application by Mail

 If you do not want to navigate the online system, you may choose to print out a SNAP benefits application and submit it by fax or mail.
 To do so, make sure you download the correct form from the IDHS in either English or Spanish.